 |English||Honors English 9||Honors English 10||English 11 or AP English 11||English 12 or AP English 12**|

 |Math||Next in sequence||Next in sequence||Next in sequence||Next in sequence|

-* Recommended electives include but are not limited to foreign language, band, choir, art, additional APs, etc. Students must also fulfill all other graduation requisites, including the PE/Health requirements either in the regular CHS schedule, through independent study, and/or outside options.
-For more on this, visit the following: CHS PE/Health
+* Recommended electives include but are not limited to foreign language, band, choir, art, additional APs, etc. Students must also fulfill all other graduation requisites, including the PE/Health requirements either in the regular CHS schedule, through independent study, and/or outside options (check with counselor to learn about these options).

 **Students taking English 12 devote at least a month of classroom time to Senior Project work, so they are required to complete all Senior Project expectations per the teacher’s guidelines.
-To be clear, the MST internship experience and paper still serve as the basis for the English 12 Senior Project, and students generally find it a manageable task transforming MST deliverables into English 12 deliverables given the classroom time available.
-Students taking AP Literature spend virtually no classroom time devoted to Senior Project work, but they are expected to complete all Senior Project expectations outside of class per the teacher’s guidelines.
+To be clear, the MST internship experience and paper typically still serve as the basis for the English 12 Senior Project, and students generally find it a manageable task transforming MST deliverables into English 12 deliverables given the classroom time available.
+Students taking AP Literature typically spend fewer hours devoted to Senior Project work, but they are expected to complete all Senior Project expectations inside/outside of class per the teacher’s guidelines.